lowRISC/opentitan/doc/contributing/hw/comportability/README.md

 Note that the handling of the `ro/rw1c` functionality of the `INTR_STATE` register allows software to control the clearing of the `INTR_STATE` content.
 A write of `1` to the corresponding bit of `INTR_STATE` clears the latched value, but if the event itself is still active, the `INTR_STATE` register will return to true.
 The hardware does not have the ability to clear the latched interrupt state, only software does.

-Interrupts sent to the processor are handled by its interrupt controller.
-Within that logic there may be another level of control for enabling, prioritizing, and enumeration.
-Specification of this control is defined in the rv_plic documentation of the corresponding toplevel design.

 ## Alert Handling